jamesplease/redux-resource/docs/introduction/core-concepts.md

 }
 ```

-As a user interacts with your application, Resourceful Redux provides a straightforward
+As a user interacts with your application, Redux Resource provides a straightforward
 API to keep lists up-to-date.

 ### CRUD Operations